BETTER-HPLC/better-hplc.github.io/README.md

-# BETTER Framework for the Assessment of Portable HPLC Instruments
+# BETTER Criteria for the Assessment of Portable HPLC Instruments

 **_TL;DR_**: BETTER helps to assess the development of Portable HPLC instumentation.